-Table 2 Component elements of plasmid PV-ZMIR245 that were used for the production ı of l 10N89034, and their origins and functions 5
+Table 2 Component elements of plasmid PV-ZMIR245 that were used for the production of MON89034, and their origins and functions5

-Component elements Origin and function T-DNA I region B ^{Note 1} -Right Border A DNA fragment containing the right border sequence of nopaline type T-DNA region, derived from Agrobacterium tumefaciens .
+Component elements Component elements Origin and function T-DNA I region B Note 1-Right Border A DNA fragment containing the right border sequence of nopaline type T-DNA region, derived from Agrobacterium tumefaciens .
 The right border sequence is used as the initiation point of T-DNA transfer from A. tumefaciens to plant genome (Depicker et al., 1982; Zambryski et al., 1982).
-P ^{Note 2} - e35S Cauliflower mosaic virus (CaMV) 35SRNA (Odell et al., 1985) promoter and 9bp leader sequence, containing double enhancer regions (Kay et al., 1987).
+P Note 2-e35S Cauliflower mosaic virus (CaMV) 35SRNA (Odell et al., 1985) promoter and 9bp leader sequence, containing double enhancer regions (Kay et al., 1987).
 Involved in the constant expression of the target gene in the entire tissue of plant body.
-L ^{Note 3} -Cab 5'-terminal untranslated leader region of wheat chlorophyll a/b binding protein.
+L Note 3-Cab 5'-terminal untranslated leader region of wheat chlorophyll a/b binding protein.
 Activates the expression of target gene (Lamppa et al., 1985).
-I ^{Note 4} -Ract1 Rice (O. sativa) actin gene intron (McElroy et al., 1991).
+I Note 4-Ract1 Rice (O. sativa) actin gene intron (McElroy et al., 1991).
 Activates the expression of the target gene.
-CS ^{Note 5} -cry1A.105 A gene that encodes the Cry1A.105 protein.
+CS Note 5-cry1A.105 A gene that encodes the Cry1A.105 protein.
 Detail is shown in I-2-(1)-2)-(b).
-T ^{Note 6} -Hsp17 3' untranslated region of wheat heat shock protein 17.3.
-Terminates transcription and induces polyadenylation (McElwain and Spiker, 1989).
-P-FMV 35S promoter derived from Figwort Mosaic Virus (Rogers, 2000).
-Involved in the constant expression of the target gene in the entire tissue of plant body.
+T Note 6-Hsp17 3' untranslated region of wheat heat shock protein 17.3.
+Terminates P-FMV 35S promoter derived from Figwort Mosaic Virus (Rogers, 2000) Involved in the constant expression of the target gene in the entire tissue of plant body.
 I-Hsp70 First intron of maize heat shock protein 70 gene (Brown and Santino, 1995).
 Activates the expression of the target gene.
-TS Note 7-SSU-CTP Transit peptide of small subunit of ribulose 1,5-carboxylase diphosphate of maize, including the first intron sequence (Matsuoka et al., 1987).
+Transit peptide of small subunit of ribulose 1,5-carboxyl diphosphate of maize, including the first intron sequence (Matsu et al., 1987).
 Transfers downstream-connected protein to plastid.
-CS- modified cry2Ab2 acid is transferred after the methionine at the N-terminal compared to the wild-type Cry2Ab2 protein.
+CS-modified cry2Ab2 A gene that encodes the modified Cry2Ab2 protein derived from Bacillus thuringiensis (Widner and Whitely, 1989).
+In order to add a restriction enzyme cutting site for cloning purposes, a single aspartic acid is transferred after the methionine at the N-terminal compared to the wild-type Cry2Ab2 protein.
 T-nos 3' untranslated region of nopaline synthase (nos) derived from A. tumefaciens T-DNA.
 Terminates transcription of mRNA and induces polyadenylation (Bevan et al., 1983).
-B-Left Border A DNA fragment containing the left border sequence (25 bp) derived from A. tumefaciens .
+B-Left Border B-Left Border A DNA fragment containing the left border sequence (25 bp) derived from A. tumefaciens .
 It is the termination point of T-DNA transfer from A. tumefaciens to plant genome (Barker et al., 1983).